spicysomtam/k3s-aws-cluster/README.md

 ## AWS credentials

 I have refrained from hard coding these in the terraform as its bad practice.
 These should be defined in the shell by [environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html), etc.

-## Installs into default vpc

-To keep things simple, the deploys are deployed into the default vpc.
-If you require a specific vpc, consider adapting vpc.tf, and adding a variable for it.

 ## Kube config